Celebratory gunfire: Injuries

-Depending on the angle it is fired, the speed of a falling bullet changes.
+Depending on the angle at which it is fired, the speed of a falling bullet changes.
 A bullet fired nearly vertically will lose the most speed, usually falling at terminal velocity, which is much lower than its muzzle velocity.
 Despite this, people can still be injured or killed by bullets falling at this speed.
 If a bullet is fired at other angles, it maintains its angular ballistic trajectory and is far less likely to engage in tumbling motion; it therefore travels at speeds much higher than a bullet in free fall.
-Dense, small bullets achieve higher terminal velocities than lighter, larger bullets.
+Dense, large bullets achieve higher terminal velocities than less dense, smaller bullets because of the different ratio of weight to cross section.

 Between 1918 and 1920, United States Army Ordnance Corps' Julian Hatcher conducted experiments to determine the velocity of falling bullets, and calculated that .30 caliber rounds reach terminal velocities of 90 m/s (300 feet per second or 186 miles per hour).
 According to computer models, 9 mm handgun rounds reach terminal velocities of between 45 and 75 m/s (150 and 250 feet per second or 100 and 170 miles per hour).
 A bullet traveling at only 61 m/s (200 feet per second or 135 miles per hour) to 100 m/s (330 feet per second or 225 miles per hour) can penetrate human skin.

-Any gunfire can damage hearing of those nearby without ear protection, and blank rounds fired in an unsafe direction can cause injuries or death from muzzle blast at close range, as in the case of actor Jon-Erik Hexum.
+Any gunfire can damage the hearing of those nearby without ear protection, and blank rounds fired in an unsafe direction can cause injuries or death from muzzle blast at close range, as in the case of actor Jon-Erik Hexum.
 Birdshot fired from a shotgun disperses and loses energy much faster than slugs, buckshot, or bullets fired from rifles and pistols.
-Although potentially lethal for many yards at a low angle, fired at a high angle, the main risk of injury from falling "shot rain" is shot landing in the eyes and causing scratches, particularly to persons looking upwards without eye protection.
+Although potentially lethal for many yards at a low angle, when fired at a high angle, the main risk of injury from falling "shot rain" is the shot landing in the eyes and causing scratches, particularly to persons looking upwards without eye protection.

 A Morbidity and Mortality Weekly Report by the U.S. Centers for Disease Control and Prevention (CDC) found that 80% of celebratory gunfire-related injuries in Puerto Rico, on New Year's Eve 2003 were to the head, feet, and shoulders.
 In Puerto Rico, about seven people have died from celebratory gunfire on New Year's Eve in the last 20 years.
 The last one was in 2012.
 Between the years 1985 and 1992, doctors at the King/Drew Medical Center in Los Angeles, California, treated some 118 people for random falling-bullet injuries.
 Thirty-eight of them died.

 In 2005, the International Action Network on Small Arms (IANSA) ran education campaigns on the dangers of celebratory gunfire in Serbia and Montenegro.

 In Serbia, the campaign slogan was "every bullet that is fired up must come down."